Windower/docs/_pages/plugins/ime2.md

 In order to use it, Japanese language support must be installed, and Japanese must be selected as the default language for non-Unicode programs in Windows.

-> **Note:** You may be able to use AppLocale-style programs such as Locale Emulator, but this is currently untested.
+> **Note:** You may be able to use AppLocale-style programs such as Locale Emulator instead of setting the default non-Unicode language, but this is currently untested.

 # Basic Usage